piyoki/l4t-docker/README.md

 - --runtime nvidia refers to using the NVIDIA container runtime while running the l4t-base container
 - -v refers to the mounting directory, and used to mount host’s X11 display in the container filesystem to render output videos
 - --name refers to the specification of the container name
+- --device refers to mapping an attached device such as camera to the container with full access

 Available Images
 ----------------